 Our Thurso campus is, by design, one of the landmarks of the town.
 Travelling down Ormlie Road, you can’t miss the large glass structure, which is also close to Thurso golf club.

-Our Alness campus is situated at the town’s business park and is the ideal location for our staff who are responsible for organising many of the college’s work-based qualifications, as well as a broad range of more general courses in business and administration, music, health care, childcare and computing.
+Our Alness campus is situated at the town’s business park and is the ideal location for our staff who are responsible for organising many of the college’s work-based qualifications, as well as a broad range of courses in music, sound production, health care and childcare.

 The location is also perfect for providing the IT infrastructure we need in order to be able to offer you a great learning experience and the option to study either in the classroom or online at a time that suits you best.

 This is no stereotypical industrial estate but rather a beautiful part of town where our bright and airy building is set among green, leafy open space and you can enjoy stunning views as you study with us.

 "We are a very small campus here in Alness, but that is something we take pride in.
 Students come back to us with feedback with how supportive lecturers are with their studies and life experiences."

 Kirsteen Lemon, Course Leader for NC Child Health and Social Care.

 Specialist courses & facilities: Care and Music/Sound Production.
 The campus boasts digital audio workstations, two sound booths for recording sessions, as well as an abundance of instruments for students to utilize.

 Our courses delivered from Dornoch see students benefit from th experience of training at the Burghfield House Hotel - our working training hotel.
 Here, hospitality and cookery students learn all the tools of the trade during their unique learning experience.
 It is also home to the UHI Centre for History, which offers a number of research opportunities.